4 IoT Smart Office Applications to Implement Right Now

 Do we need more or less space?
 Is the air conditioning fine-tuned?
 Which meeting rooms are free?
 Is cleaning required?
 Do we need to refill sanitizers?
 Has this room been cleaned?
 How many times has the water been flushed?
 Is our water healthy?
 Is the room temperature optimized?
 Are the lights off when the meeting room is empty?

-All these and more questions are a Facility Managements’ challenge.
+All these and more questions are a facility managements’ challenge.
 This guest blog from our partner Disruptive Technologies, answers those questions by identifying 4 IoT smart office applications.

 IoT technologies are becoming increasingly accessible to workplaces of all sizes.
 What was once considered exclusive and expensive to deploy, is now easy to implement thanks to advancements in sensor and platform technology.